 Bachelor of Science (B.S.)

-Students enrolled in the accounting bachelor’s degree program in Minnesota are prepared to enter the field of accounting with a wide range of opportunities in business, nonprofit, or even government agencies.
+Students enrolled in the Christian Accounting Bachelor’s degree program in Minnesota are prepared to enter the field of accounting with a wide range of opportunities in business, nonprofit, or even government agencies.
 Should you be interested in earning an additional master’s degree after you graduate, the Bachelor of Science in Accounting program can also prepare you for graduate studies in accountancy.
 The unique blend of accounting principles coupled with biblical perspectives on business, ethics, and management, provides an excellent career foundation.

-As a Christian college, our accounting degree program includes multiple accounting courses as well as essential coursework in business law, organizational management, and ethics.
+As a Christian college, our Christian Accounting major in Minnesota includes multiple accounting courses as well as essential coursework in business law, organizational management, and ethics.
 Students enrolled in the program benefit from an experienced faculty who offer both real-world accounting knowledge and insights regarding today’s best practices.
 At Crown, faculty are consistently recognized for their excellence in teaching and their service as mentors to our students.

 Accounting Major (B.S.)
 Courses